Thomas-Bergmann/poker-tournament/README.md

 This project is a java project (JDK8), it uses some important frameworks:
 * Google Guice for dependency injection
 * javax.ws as web application
-* JPA for persistence (with hibernate implementation and postgres database)
+* JPA for persistence (with eclipse link implementation and postgres database)
 * gradle build tool
 * XSLT for template processing